ruphy/publiccode.yml/schema.md

 * Values: "commercial", "community", "none"

 This key describes how the software is currently maintained.
-"Commercial" means that there is a commercial contract that binds an entity to the maintenance of the software; "community" means that the software is currently maintained by one or more people that donate their time to the project; "none" means that the software is not actively maintained.
+"commercial" means that there is a commercial contract that binds an entity to the maintenance of the software; "community" means that the software is currently maintained by one or more people that donate their time to the project. "community" also applies also to cases where the authors, even if they are a commercial company, want to express a commit to maintain their software outside any binding contract; "none" means that the software is not actively maintained.

 ### Key `maintenance/until`